limako/raspbi-setup/_episodes/02-make-disk.md

 ~~~
 {: .language-bash}

+If you remove the card and put the card back into your computer, it should mount one or both partitions and you can make some configuration changes before booting your Pi for the first time.

+Once you write the Raspbian image to your SD card will have two partitions: boot and rootfs.
+The "boot" partition contains the linux kernel and firmware used to boot the computer plus two configuration files: config.txt and cmdline.txt.
+This partition is formatted using FAT32 and can be written from Macs, Windows, or Linux computers.
+(The "rootfs" partition is formatted using EXT4 and is generally only writable with linux).

 You should be able to remove the microSD card and use it to boot your Raspberry Pi.
-But first, if you put the card back into your computer, it should mount one or both partitions and you can make some configuration changes before booting your Pi for the first time.

 {% include links.md %}